BasisResearch/cities/dbt/models/docs.md

 Notes:
  - Permits are filtered to only include those in Minneapolis.
  - `square_feet` is treated as missing if it is 0.
+ - When mapping permits to parcels, if more than one parcel contains the permit location, a parcel will be chosen arbitrarily.
+This can happen because the same parcel spatial extent can appear multiple times with different PINs, to represent e.g. units in a condominium.

 {% enddocs %}